gopalshivapuja/personal-whatsapp-mcp/README.md

    bash automation/setup.sh
    ```
    This will:
+   - Check for all required dependencies (Go, Python, etc.)
+   - Install Python requirements automatically if UV or pip is available
    - Create launch agents to run the service at system startup
    - Set up a daily watchdog to check if the service is running
    - Configure automatic QR code display when re-authentication is needed